minprog/platforms/django/lectures/sql/index.md

                 })
         return render(request, "users/login.html")

-Now, we’ll create the `user.html` file that the `index` function renders when a user is authenticated:
+Now, we'll create the `user.html` file that the `index` function renders when a user is authenticated:

     {% extends "users/layout.html" %}